(This story is based mostly on memory; even some of the photos are not from Richwood. Please forgive any errors of

 Nowadays, those of us who travel on airplanes or tall elevators have learned that when our surroundings get quieter, we should swallow and clear our ears.
 But this was 1936.

 Six years after I was born, cars of that era came back into our lives in the form of hot rods.

 The Richwood Fairgrounds has a half-mile oval for racing harness horses.
 On the west side is a grandstand, with a stage between it and the finish line.
 In the infield, set back from the finish line, there used to be a square building that provided an elevated view for the harness-racing judges.
-Painted on the side of this judges' tower facing the grandstand was an advertisement for Vernon M. Thomas Chevrolet.
+Painted on the side of this judges' tower which faced the grandstand was an advertisement for Vernon M. Thomas Chevrolet.

 In the 1950s, the infield of the harness track contained another track, a quarter-mile oval for hot rods.
 I've added a reconstruction of that smaller oval and the judge's tower to this 2012 Google Earth view of the fairgrounds.
 Like the harness track, the hot rod track had a dirt surface, but it was banked about 10° in the turns and had light poles at various points around its inner edge so that races could be held on Friday nights.

 dot above, in the few feet between the finish lines of the two

 tracks, flagman Art Stainer from Marion set up his little platform

 with a rack of different-colored flags to signal the cars.
 He